msestak/Perlinstall/README.md

 # EXAMPLE

-    ./Perlinstall.pm --mode=install_perl
+    ./Perlinstall.pm --mode=install_perl --perl=5.14.1 -t nothreads
+    RUNNING ACTION for mode: install_perl
-    Working without sudo (which is fine if you have git and essential build tools like gcc...).
+    Working without sudo, which is fine if you have git and essential build tools like gcc and make...).
     Great.
 You have git.
     Great.
 You have gcc.
+    Great.
+You have make.
 Continuing with plenv install.
-    We have Perl 5.10.1 installed.
+    We have Perl 5.12.1 installed.
-    plenv is not installed, installing now...
-    plenv install success!
-    Perl-Build is not installed, installing now...
-    Perl-Build install success!
-    export PATH success!
-    plenv init success!
-    sourcing .bash_profile success!
-    We have sourced plenv 2.1.1-37-gb0945d5
+    We have plenv 2.1.1-37-gb0945d5
-    Choose which Perl version you want to install> [5.22.0] Do you want to install Perl with {usethreads} or without threads {nothreads}?> [nothreads] Installing 5.22.0 with nothreads.
-    Perl 5.22.0 install success!
+    Perl-Build is installed.
+    /home/msestak/.bash_profile is already set for plenv.
+    Installed Perl-5.14.1
     plenv rehash success!
-    Perl 5.22.0 set to global (plenv global) success!
+    Perl 5.14.1 set to global (through plenv global) success!
+    Perl 5.14.1 set to global (ENV manipulation).
+    We have Perl 5.14.1 installed.
-    We switched from 5.10.1 to newly installed 5.22.0 cpanm install success!
+    We switched from 5.12.1 to newly installed 5.14.1 cpanm installed through plenv.
     plenv rehash success!
-    To migrate modules from old Perl to new Perl run: plenv migrate-modules -n 5.10.1 5.22.0
+    To migrate modules from old Perl to new Perl run: plenv migrate-modules -n 5.12.1 5.14.1
+    TIME when finished: 180 sec
     Restarting shell to see new Perl...